We left our suitcase at the bottom of the stairs, locked the door behind us and braved the drizzle. It was our final day of walking.

 Thank you for following our Camino de Santiago adventure!
 Below is a video I made while we were walking.
 I’d love if you took a look:

-This post contains affiliate links.
-This means that if you click through I may get a commission if you choose to purchase something – at no extra cost to you!
-You can connect with us on Twitter, Facebook, Pinterest, Instagram and Snapchat.
+This post contains affiliate links which means that if you click through I may get a commission if you choose to purchase something – at no extra cost to you!
+This piece also contains a Sponsored Link to The Crazy Tourist.

 Like this post?
 We’d love if you pinned it!